Continuity Is a Runtime Problem

 The architecture itself remained intentionally conservative:

-• snapshots preserve structured state
+• snapshots preserve structured continuity state

-• trails preserve memory
+• trails preserve operational memory

-• loops regulate continuity
+• loops regulate continuity drift

 • compass preserves orientation

-• reality constrains drift.
+• reality constrains instability

 Everything else turned out to be secondary.